Ohio wants to revive a strict abortion law. Justices are weighing the legal arguments

 "The problem with the First District's ruling ( denying Ohio's request to appeal Jenkins' order) is that, if it's right, then all 88 (county) common pleas courts can unilaterally, indefinitely suspend operation of state law for as long as it takes to conduct discovery, to hold the trial and issue an injunction," Flowers told the court.

-The appellate court ruled Ohio Attorney General Dave Yost's appeal premature, as the order was merely an interim step that paused enforcement of the law while the lawsuit is carried out.
+The appellate court ruled Yost's appeal premature, as the order was merely an interim step that paused enforcement of the law while the lawsuit is carried out.

 Preterm's attorney, B. Jessie Hill, argued that the state's decision to appeal the stay at the Ohio Supreme Court defies “long-standing, well-established rules" on such actions.